The Dosage of Methylene Blue: What You Need to Know

 Accurate calculation of dosage is important due to the drug’s interactions with other medications and potential side effects.

-Methylene blue is commonly used to treat methemoglobinemia, a condition characterised by elevated levels of methaemoglobin in the blood, resulting in reduced oxygen-carrying capacity.
+Methylene blue is commonly used to treat methemoglobinemia, a condition characterised by elevated levels of methaemoglobin in the blood, which reduces oxygen-carrying capacity.

 Another application is its use as a diagnostic agent for various gastrointestinal disorders; patients are usually instructed to take an oral dose of 50-200 mg (depending on their age) before undergoing certain radiographic procedures to enhance the visualisation of internal structures.